mincrmatt12/nmfu/docs/user-ref/cli.md

 This can be useful for sending data after a parser error to an external error handler, or for correctly dealing with sequential messages.

+## Yield Support

+To use the `yield` statement, support for it must be explicitly enabled with the `-fyield-support` flag.
+This also enables the indirect start pointer mode, since for yielding to not cause an infinite loop, the parser must be able to communicate back to the calling code how much it has parsed.

 ## Per-instance Hooks

 By default, hooks are declared as global functions, however the `-fhook-per-state` instead adds them